Pips Answer for Tuesday, December 30, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-12-30
+NYT Pips easy answer for 2025-12-30

-Answer for 2025-12-30
+Complete answer for 2025-12-30 (Easy)

 When I first sat down with the Pips puzzles for December 30, 2025, I immediately looked for the 'anchors'—those empty cells or tight sum constraints that limit the possibilities right away.
 In the Easy puzzle, the target sum of 12 for three cells was a huge giveaway.